 One of the most common reasons that companies invest in product management training is to improve performance.
-And there will almost always be at least a short-term improvement as a good training course boosts motivation and team spirit.
-But the ultimate target is long-term improvement in product managers’ performance.
+And there will almost always be at least a short-term improvement, as a good training course boosts motivation and team spirit.
+But the ultimate target is the long-term improvement in product managers’ performance.

 The challenge for delegates returning to the office is that they often get distracted by a long list of urgent business issues that have accumulated while they have been away.
 And, their boss may be too busy to ensure they’re implementing the new stuff they’ve learned.
 A newly motivated delegate can quickly lose focus when they’re back to their inbox.